Financing Your Legal Education

 Refunds due to University administered aid disbursements and federal funds will be generated automatically by the seventh business day after classes commence and held for pickup at the SAS Bank for two weeks, then mailed.
 To request a refund at other times, call a Student Services Administrator (SSA) at 413 796-2080.
 Federal regulations require refunding, within 14 days, any credit balance due from Federal (Title IV) disbursements greater than the mandatory charges on the student's account, unless the student requests the credit remain on the account.

 Western New England University participates in the Federal Direct Loan program, which allows the University to receive loan funds directly from the U.S. Department of Education and to disburse them to eligible students.
 The Free Application for Federal Student Aid (FAFSA) form is your application for this program and can be completed on-line at http://www.fafsa.gov/.
 We no longer require copies of the federal Form 1040 income tax return or W-2 forms.
 Please use the IRS Data Retrieval Process when filing the FAFSA.
 If filing the FAFSA before completing federal income tax forms, update the FAFSA using the IRS Data Retrieval Tool at least two weeks after the tax returns have been filed.

 Federal Direct Loans are government-funded loans.
 They can be awarded to any student provided he/she is not in default on a government student loan.
 Up to $20,500 can be borrowed per year.
-After July 1, 2012, all Federal Direct Loans for law students will be Unsubsidized loans.
+After July 1, 2012, all Federal Direct Loans for law students are Unsubsidized loans.
 Subsidized loan eligibility for graduate and professional students has been eliminated.
-Actual Direct Loan disbursements are reduced by origination fees retained by the government.
-Disbursed amounts are 99 percent of awarded amount.
-For example, total maximum disbursements for the year are $20,295, or $10,148 per semester.
+Actual Direct Loan disbursements are reduced by origination fees of 1.05% which are retained by the government.
+For example, total maximum disbursements for the year are $20,286, or $10,143 per semester.